Financial Aid and Scholarships

 Student’s aid cannot exceed the assigned Cost of Attendance, as follows:

 |Room & Board||$3,800||$1,904|

 |Total (Attending 2 semesters)||$14,304||$12,408|

 How Financial Aid Awards are Assigned

 Need based aid (Pell Grant, SEOG, Direct Subsidized Stafford Loans, Work-Study, and State Grants) is assigned first to students based on their Expected Family Contribution, priority filing (if applicable), and federal limits.
 Then, non-need-based aid (Direct Unsubsidized Stafford Loans, Direct PLUS Loans, Alternative Loans) is assigned to students by subtracting the need-based aid from the Cost of Attendance (COA), and using the federal limits to award aid for the difference.
 If a student received any other funding source (NEALP, scholarships, or outside assistance), the student’s award must be re-adjusted to ensure the award does not exceed the COA.

 For the student’s benefit, aid will be adjusted in the following order:

 - Direct Unsubsidized Loan

 - Federal Work-Study (any unearned amount)

 All financial aid is awarded according to federal, state, and institutional guidelines.
 Financial aid is disbursed to students after the processing of no-show rosters is complete.
-Please see the section below on eligibility criteria for more information.

 In addition to specific requirements for individual aid programs, to receive financial aid at Cincinnati State you must: